Find out how choice of colour can affect paint performance.

 Colour Durability - This is defined as the resistance of the coating to change colour or fade on exposure to the elements.
 Generally speaking, darker coloured paints absorb more UV rays than lighter coloured paints thereby putting more stress on the paint system and the substrate.

 One of the many factors that influence paint durability is choice of colour.
 Different colours have differing light stability.
-Whites have the greatest stability to UV degradation where deep hue colours (especially reds & yellows) are traditionally the most UV sensitive and therefore fade more readily.
+Whites have the greatest stability to UV degradation where deep hue colours (especially reds and yellows) are traditionally the most UV sensitive and therefore fade more readily.

-Surface Imperfections - The combination of low “Light Reflectance Value”(LRV) deep hue colours, used in conjunction with low sheen level paint, means less light is reflected (more is scattered) hence any surface abrasions & imperfections, especially on internal surfaces, become more visible because they look shiny.
+Surface Imperfections - The combination of low “Light Reflectance Value”(LRV) deep hue colours, used in conjunction with low sheen level paint, means less light is reflected (more is scattered) hence any surface abrasions and imperfections, especially on internal surfaces, become more visible because they look shiny.

 Heat Absorption – Deep hue colours have a lower LRV and reflect less light but also absorb more heat than lighter colours.
 This can have a detrimental effect in several ways.
 Hotter surfaces will cause the substrate to expand and contract more than cooler surfaces, thereby placing significantly more stress on the paint coating itself and underlying substrate.
 The designer may need to include more control joints.